reshleman/prework/README.md

 Congratulations, and welcome to Metis!
 There is some work to be done before the first day of class.
 You’ll need to develop a small web page using HTML and CSS.
-The pre-work provided here will provide you with all of the knowledge you’ll need in order to start building your own web pages.
+The pre-work will provide you with all of the knowledge you’ll need in order to start building your own web pages.
 We’ve broken the content of this packet up into 5 parts, and it is suggested you spend several hours with each section making sure you fully understand the content.
 Over the course of the